dirigiblelabs/curriculum-2017/GorinTopalov/CreateDataStructure.md

-# Create New Data Structure
+# Create new Data Structure
 Instructions how to create a Data Structure.

 ## Prerequisite